Using the Tesseract OCR engine in R

 Read from PDF files

 If your images are stored in PDF files they first need to be converted to a proper image format.
-We can do this in R using the pdf_convert function from the pdftools package.
 Use a high DPI to keep quality of the image.

 file <- system.file("examples", "ocrscan.pdf", package = "cpp11tesseract")